 Reduce the mental illness:

 Cancer treatment is a tedious thing and mentally exhausts a person.
 They go through a challenging phase while taking treatment such as chemotherapy or other therapies.
 In such times, a person becomes excessively depressed.
 Art and Play therapy has recently become one of the most powerful ways to treat and manage cancer-related problems.
-However, art and play are pretty new concepts but have a positive outcome and are used to reduce the mental illness caused by cancer.
+However, art and play are pretty new concepts but have a positive outcome and reduce the mental illness caused by cancer.

 Accessible way of treatment: